 Browse our free online collection of advertising examples and samples including HTML5 banners, rich media creatives, and display ads with working code samples.

-Accepts HTML, JavaScript, or iframe code
+Explore HTML Ad ExamplesAccepts HTML, JavaScript, or iframe code

-Once you paste your HTML5 or third-party ad tag code and click Preview, your ad tag preview will appear here.
+Once you paste your HTML5, or third-party ad tag code and click Preview, your ad tag preview will appear here.
 Our Ad Tag Tester instantly loads your ad response, showing a live ad playback.

-What we analyze
+What we validate

-Analyzes the ad tag for common code issues before running a full analysis.
+Checks the ad tag for common code issues before running a full analysis.

 This analysis checks for common issues found in the ad tag code, like missing or malformed elements, double quotes, unclosed tags, and other common mistakes that can lead to ad serving problems.

-What we analyze
+What we validate

-Analyzes the total weight of all resources loaded by the ad tag to ensure it doesn't negatively impact ad performance.
+Checks the total weight of all resources loaded by the ad tag to ensure it doesn't negatively impact ad performance.

 Heavy ads can lead to slower load times and a poor user experience.
 This analysis checks the total size of all resources loaded when the ad serves, including images, scripts, and other assets.
 Keeping resource load weight within recommended limits helps ensure optimal ad performance across various devices and network conditions.

-What we analyze
+What we validate

 Checks if the number of HTTP calls made by the ad tag exceeds the allowed maximum (100).
 This includes all external trackers and resources loaded by the ad.